 I’ve been getting quite a few comments already, both online and offline.
 This is to be expected with a controversial topic like money.
-A blog like this can be offensive to lots of people, because money gets mixed in with your feeling of happiness and security in life, and to have somebody telling you what to do when they don’t even know you!? – Forget it!
+A blog like this can be offensive to many people, because the subject of money gets mixed in with your feelings around happiness and life security.
+So to have somebody telling you how to handle your money, when they don’t even know you!? – Forget it!

 First of all, Mr. Money Mustache is not judging you.
 He loves you and he is here to help.

-It’s commendable to advance yourself in a career to the point where you are making anywhere near this much.
-But most people manage to build up a spending pattern that pretty much burns the money as quickly as it comes in.
-The big difference is that, being an incurable engineer, I always calculate out every possible spending decision over a lifetime and weigh it against a dollar-value estimate of the potential hassle.
-So I make certain decisions differently and end up with the same desirable lifestyle – fairly big fancy house, good cars, a self-employed 10 hour workweek, lots of fun vacation travel per year, yet at drastically lower levels of cost and debt.
+That is, being an incurable engineer, I can’t help but to calculate out every possible spending decision over a lifetime and weigh it against a dollar-value estimate of the potential hassle.
+So I make certain decisions differently and end up with the same desirable lifestyle – fairly big fancy house, good cars, a self-employed (and fully optional) ten hour workweek, lots of fun vacation travel per year, yet at drastically lower levels of cost and debt.

-Surely some of these tricks can be boiled down into a nice daily or weekly column!
+I started this blog figuring that surely some of these tricks could be boiled down into a nice periodic column.
+And here we are.

-But the bottom line is if YOU, middle-income-person, make some of Mr. Money Mustache’s recommended changes in your spending, YOU WILL BECOME RICH QUITE QUICKLY, and YOU WILL LOVE IT.
+But the bottom line is if YOU, middle-income-person, make some of Mr. Money Mustache’s recommended changes in your spending, you will become rich quite quickly, and you will enjoy the process immensely.